manishalankala/terraform/Model7/terraform/Hub&Spoke_model_with_site_to_site_vpn.md

 ~~~
 Name – Name of the connection
 Connection Type – Type of the VPN.
-Most of the time its site-to-site
+Most of the time its site-to-site.      = [ 1. site-to-site(IPsec) 2.
+Express Route 3.point-to-site ]
 Virtual Network Gateway – you need to select the relevant virtual network gateway
 Local Network Gateway – in here need to select the relevant local network gateway for your connection
 Shared Key – This is the pre-shared key you going to use for the VPN configuration